 Linode believes that in order to accelerate innovation in the cloud, virtual computing must be more accessible, affordable, and simple.
 Our infrastructure-as-a-service platform is deployed across 11 global markets from our data centers around the world and is supported by our Next Generation Network, advanced APIs, comprehensive services, and vast library of educational resources.
 Linode products, services, and people enable developers and businesses to build, deploy, and scale applications more easily and cost-effectively in the cloud.

-Cloud infrastructure services are the fastest-growing segment of the mammoth $214 billion cloud computing industry.
-The segment is growing at 28% (27.5%) year over year and expected to reach $40 billion ($38.9) in 2019.
+Cloud infrastructure services are the fastest-growing segment of the mammoth $257 billion cloud computing industry.
+The public cloud (IaaS) segment is growing at 22% year over year and expected to reach $64 billion by 2021.